mdechiaro/mkbootiso/README.md

 - Mount it using the loop option:

-        mount -o loop CentOS-6.5-x86_64-minimal.iso /tmp/centos6/
+        mount -o loop CentOS-6.5-x86_64-minimal.iso /mnt/tmp/centos6/

 - Copy necessary contents to a folder.
-In this example, only isolinux/ is needed (copy EFI if you need it to boot using EFI).
+In this example, only isolinux/ is needed.
 Copying only mandatory files will keep the size down to save bandwidth and disk space.

-        cp -a /tmp/centos6/isolinux/ /tmp/
+        cp -a /mnt/tmp/centos6/isolinux/ /mnt/isos/

 Usage:

-    ./mkbootiso.py server.yaml outfile.iso
+    ./mkbootiso.py -s /mnt/isos/centos6/ -n hostname.iso -f ~/hostname.yaml